apigee-127/bagpipes/README.md

 ### Error Handling

 You may install a custom error handler pipe by specifying them using the system [onError](#onError) fitting.
+(As you might guess, this actually sets the _errorHandler property on context.)

 ## Fittings